10 UK Beauty Influencers for Top Marketing Campaigns

 The Kolsquare database stores insights about influencers from 180 countries with 5,000 or more followers on at least one social media platform, such as Instagram, TikTok, YouTube, Facebook, X, or Snapchat.

 The rankings in this article are based on follower count and the insights stored in our database.
-We provide you with the data you need about an influencer for an influencer marketing campaign, including:
+We provide you with the data you need to run an effective influencer marketing campaign, such as:

-• Compliance score: Kolsquare's credibility score uses a percentage from 0 to 100 to indicate how authentic an influencer's audience is.
-A higher number, anything above 75, indicates that it is mostly real people subscribed to their channel.
-Scores lower than 75 reveal that the audience may partly consist of bots, inactive followers or paid-for followers.
+Credibility score: Kolsquare's credibility score rates audience authenticity on a scale of 0 to 100.
+Higher numbers, anything above 75, indicate that mostly real people subscribe to their channel.
+Scores below 75 suggest that the audience may partly consist of bots, inactive followers, or paid followers.

-• Engagement rate: This figure reveals how much sway the creator has over their audience.
-The engagement rate is calculated by analysing the number of interactions followers have with a creator's posts through comments, shares, likes, etc. A higher engagement rate signals that influencer greatly impacts their audience and, therefore, their purchasing decisions.
+Engagement rate: This figure reveals how much sway a creator has over their audience.
+It is calculated by analysing the number of times followers interact with creators' posts through comments, shares, or likes.
+A high engagement rate suggests that the influencer has a strong impact on their audience.

-• Earned media value (EMV): This data helps you define a reasonable budget for your influencer collaboration.
-It is the expected media value you will earn by working with an influencer on that platform, such as TikTok or Instagram Reels.
+Earned media value (EMV): This data helps you define a reasonable budget for your influencer collaboration.
+It is the expected media value you will earn by collaborating with an influencer on a platform, such as TikTok or Instagram Reels.

-To identify the food influencers capable of launching powerful UK campaigns, we selected only creators with over 25% of their audience in the UK.
+To identify the beauty influencers capable of launching powerful UK campaigns, we selected only creators with over 25% of their audience in the UK.

 10 UK Beauty influencers for high-reach influencer marketing campaigns